ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT4: Optionally, specify policies that instruct clients to retain unsuccessfully decrypted messages and for how long, so that they can be decrypted after getting updated keying material.

 * OPT5: Optionally, specify the encoding of 'pub\_keys\_repos' if the default is not used (see {{gid-post}}).

+* OPT6: Optionally, specify the behavior of the handler in case of failure to retrieve a public key for the specific node (see {{gid-post}})

 # Document Updates # {#sec-document-updates}